Helen Hogan Coome

 Helen Hogan Coome (15 June 1883 – 27 April 1948) was a British-American female organist.

 Coome was born in Stockport, then Cheshire, the daughter of James Hogan and Sara Helen Wilby.

-She was a pupil of or connected to Marco Enrico Bossi, Joseph Bonnet, and Charles Marie Widor.
+She was a pupil of or connected to Marco Enrico Bossi in Italy, and Joseph Bonnet and Charles Marie Widor in France.

+She was also connected with Philippe in France and Matthay in England, and Gedalge in Paris.

+At age 12, she worked at First Methodist Church in Pawtucket.